Shangali

-Shangali or Mangi Shangali Ndesserua Kombe (c.1870s–1950s), also called Mangi Shangali of Machame (Mangi Shangali in Kichagga; Mfalme Shangali in Swahili), was a well-known monarch of the Chaga in the second half of the 19th century.
-He was the son of Mangi Ndesserua of Machame and a king of the Chagga.
+Shangali or Mangi Shangali Ndesserua Kombe (c.
+1870s–1950s), also called Mangi Shangali of Machame (Mangi Shangali in Kichagga; Mfalme Shangali in Swahili), was a well-known monarch of the Chaga in the second half of the 19th century.
+He was the son of Mangi Ndesserua of Machame, Chagga people.
 Mangi means king in Kichagga.

 Rise and reign

 Shangali was Nuya of Machame's firstborn child.
 When Shangali's brother Mangi Ngamini went into exile in 1889, his mother and his uncle Nassua became his regents after his half-brother Mangi Ngamini's exile in 1889.
 Shagali was introduced as the Mangi of Machame in August 1890.
 Legend has it that Nagamini was never the true Mangi because Ndesserua had willed the kingdom to him when he looked into the baby's face upon seeing signs of his own blood when Shangali was born.
 This story has been handed down generations.

 Shangali was recognized as chief in 1890, primarily due to the practical assistance of Mangi Sina as well as the support of Nassua and Nuya.
 His acceptance as king coincided with the transition to German administration, which ratified his position.
 Had the German authorities been firmly established just fourteen months earlier, they would have likely recognized Mangi Ngamini as king, potentially altering the historical trajectory of the region.

 Shangali's tenure as chief lasted for eleven years, concluding in 1901, during which time he was regarded as one of the most fortunate leaders on Kilimanjaro.
 However, his chieftainship was characterized by a vassalage relationship with Mangi Sina of Kibosho, a dynamic acknowledged by the German authorities and maintained until Sina’s death in 1897.
 During this period, Nassua effectively governed Machame, only relinquishing his regency after Shangali’s circumcision in 1894.

 Throughout the last decade of the 19th century, Machame experienced significant decline, a trend that had persisted for many years.
 Cattle were a key indicator of wealth and political power during this period, and the region faced severe shortages, reflecting its impoverished state.